 During their time at San Fernando, Pampanga, the POWs lived through several air raids.
-The reason for the air raids was the barrio was military headquarters for the area.
-Most of the civilians had been moved out of the barrio.
+The reason for the air raids was the barrio was a military headquarters for the area and most of the civilians had been moved out of it.
 Many of the Americans began to believe they had been taken there so that they would be killed by their own countrymen.

-December 23rd, at about 10:00 PM, the Japanese interpreter came and spoke to the ranking American officer about moving the POWs.
+December 23, at about 9:00 P.M., the Japanese interpreter came and spoke to the ranking American officer about moving the POWs.
 The Japanese loaded the seriously ill POWs into a truck.
 Those remaining behind believed they were taken to Bilibid.
 The remaining POWs were moved to a trade school building in the barrio.

-After 10:00 AM on December 24th, the POWs were taken to the train station.
+After 10:00 AM on December 24, the POWs were taken to the train station.
 The POWs saw that the station had been hit by bombings and that the cars they were to board had bullet holes in them from strafing.
 180 to 200 were packed into steel boxcars with four guards.
 The doors of the boxcars were kept closed and the heat in the cars was terrible.
-Ten to fifteen POWs rode on the roofs of the cars along with two guards.
-The guards told these POWs that it was okay to wave to the American planes.
+Ten to fifteen POWs rode on the roofs of the cars along with two guard who told the POWs that it was okay to wave to the American planes.